 - Previously appeared as a poster, Computational investigation of generalized intersection cuts, at the Mixed Integer Programming Workshop in 2014, where it won the Best Poster Prize.

-- See my recent presentation, From final point cuts to V-polyhedral cuts, at the Aussois Combinatorial Optimization Workshop in 2017.
+- See my recent presentations, From final point cuts to V-polyhedral cuts, at the Aussois Combinatorial Optimization Workshop in 2017, and V-polyhedral cuts, at the INFORMS Annual Meeting in 2017.

 Cutting Planes by Tilting

-- Previously appeared as a poster, Cutting planes by tilting, at the Mixed Integer Programming Workshop in 2016, where it won an Honorable Mention in the poster competition.
+- Appeared as a poster, Cutting planes by tilting, at the Mixed Integer Programming Workshop in 2016, where it won an Honorable Mention in the poster competition.

 Computational social choice